onierstrasz/FAQ/camtasiaFAQ.md

 # Camtasia FAQ

+## Q How to increase the output resolution?

+Optimize for download?

 ## Q What is the right size for a screen recording?

 You have to both set the *canvas size* for the project as well as the scale for the recording.
 Change this in the *Project settings*.